 We're working on an iOS/mobile/browser game and...

 Mobile.
-Clumsy fatty fingers reach for the colorful moving shapes, occasionally bobbing against the sterile plastic surfaces.
+Clumsy fatty fingers reach for the colorful moving shapes, occasionally bobbing against a sterile plastic surface.
 Ah, there it is!
 The button!
+The button which makes a noise!
 Happy sounds ring out to briefly satisfy a fluttering mind.
 But what is this?
-Something has distracted the baby, and it loses interest for the one dollar toy.
+Something has distracted the baby and it loses interest for the one dollar toy.

 Why don't you finish your projects?

-Actually, I don't like doing art much, especially not illustrations.
-It's so laborious.
+Actually, I don't like doing art much, especially not illustrations, when it becomes laborious.
 Of course, having an idea is where the real fun is.
 I do like having fun!
 Realizing the idea with finished art and code can take years.
 I've tried to learn doing both art and code so I would be able to work on my own stuff, but perhaps I forgot to learn discipline*.
-I've always enjoyed universe design more than painting or programming, anyways.
+I've always enjoyed universe design more than painting or programming.

 *I'm not sure if my lack of focus is a disorder or not.
 I can go from deeply passionate to repulsed in a matter of minutes.
-It's like a nice hot meal when you're hungry, suddenly going to half-chewed cold food that rests in your mouth like a disgusting swallow-reflex disabling lump.
-I can hold out in that state for a few hours (with a school-food-lady aka deadline threatening me), but it grows increasingly hard when the fluttering brain keeps serving up other delicious smelling dishes which I'm still very much hungry for.
+It's like a nice hot meal when you're hungry, having it suddenly going to half-chewed cold food that rests in your mouth like a disgusting swallow-reflex disabling lump.
+Around you people are just stuffing their mouths, slushing and swallowing as they prattle on about Marta's relatives who said whatever.
+I can hold out in that state for a few hours (with a school-food-lady aka. deadline threatening me), but it grows increasingly difficult.
+You see, at the table across they are eating awesome ice cream and I just thought of the perfect butt-in joke for the super interesting conversation they're having.

 What kind of education do you have?
 Are you self taught?